patnr/PET-Examples/3dBox/README.md

 - small: 40x20x5 grid cells
 - tiny: 10x10x2 grid cells

 All examples have the same well pattern and the same boundary/initial conditions.
+Run the setup.py file in the data folder to generate data from the relevant case.